 Feeling constant or periodic pain in the neck area is one of the most frustrating and debilitating conditions a patient can face.
 And in many instances, neck pain often presents itself in an apparently mild way.
 However, the pain often gets worse, which can cause the patient to struggle to maintain their current lifestyle.
 Here is an overview of the causes, symptoms and recommended treatment.

-The most common cause is trauma that is experienced through an accident, such as a car accident or a sports injury.
+The most common cause is trauma from an accident, such as a car accident or a sports injury.
 A sudden jerk that causes the neck to move in an unnatural manner can result in lingering and long-term neck pain.
 However, some patients suffer neck pain due to muscle strains, tumors, poor posture, or abnormalities in their bones or joints.

-If you are experiencing stiffness in your neck, or a sharp pain when you move it up, down, left or right, then you are experiencing neck pain.
-The pain may also present itself as general soreness, which is a similar feeling to when your muscles are tired from working out too much.
-In rare occasions, you may get a headache, due to the nerves and muscles that connect our head to the neck.
+If you are experiencing stiffness in your neck or a sharp pain when you move it up, down, left or right then you are experiencing neck pain.
+The pain may also present itself as general soreness, which is a similar feeling to when your muscles tire from working out too much.
+In rare occasions, you may get a headache due to the nerves and muscles that connect our head to the neck.
 These headaches are often the result of neck tension.

 Aside from getting plenty of rest, it is also important to seek professional treatment.
-If you have been experiencing this pain for more than a day or two, you may want to book an appointment with Dr. Bob Meyer at the Spinal Rehab Sports Medicine clinic.
+If you have been experiencing this pain for more than a day or two you may want to book an appointment with our sports medicine doctor at the Spinal Rehab Sports Medicine clinic.
 Dr. Bob Meyer has over 21 years of experience treating sports injuries and patients with chronic pain.
 He has a large arsenal of sports injury treatment methods that can help you find relief from neck pain.
 It is never a good idea to leave pain unchecked, as it could get worse over time.
 Contact our sports medicine clinic so Dr. Meyer can look over your neck and recommend an ideal treatment moving forward.